+4. Legal Constraints

-4. Legal Constraints.
-Commanders' intent must not be in conflict with legal constraints.
+A commander's intent must not be in conflict with legal constraints.
 Commanders at all levels must be well-informed on the legal aspects of the use of force.
-The types of guidance relevant to the use of force include international law, US law, HN law, law of war, ROE, and UN sanctions (as applicable).
-Together, these laws and rules regulate the status and activities of the forces in all states of the operational continuum.
+The types of guidance relevant to the use of force include international law, US law, HN law, law of war, ROE, and United Nations (UN) sanctions (as applicable).
+Together, these laws and rules regulate the status and activities of the forces across the range of military operations.

 a.
 International Agreements.
-International agreements are the most important source of international law applicable to US, allied, and HN forces.
+International agreements are the most important source of international law applicable to US, multinational, and HN forces.
 They prescribe most of the reciprocal rights, powers, duties, privileges, and immunities of the US forces stationed abroad and of the governments of the host and allied nations and their respective armed forces.
 They also may regulate, to some extent, the relationship between the opposing parties in internal conflicts.
-The US Armed Forces are committed to conducting defense operations according to the applicable provisions of the law of war, including those of the Hague and Geneva Conventions.
+The Armed Forces of the United States are committed to conducting defense operations according to the applicable provisions of the law of war, including those of the Hague and Geneva Conventions.
 The four relevant categories are those concerning:

-- (1) Law of war.
+- Law of war;

-- (2) Security assistance agreements.
+- Security assistance agreements;

-- (3) Status of forces agreements (SOFA).
+- Status-of-forces agreements (SOFA); and

-- (4) HNS agreements.
+- HNS agreements.

 b.
 US Laws.
-US forces overseas follow US law as expressed in statutes, Executive orders, DOD directives and instructions, and military regulations.
-Directives issued by the theater combatant commander and by the component command commanders are subject to applicable SOFAs or similar agreements.
-Publications containing applicable US laws and SOFAs should be on file at the security assistance office (SAO) or with the command legal adviser.
+US forces overseas follow US law as expressed in statutes, Executive

+Orders, Department of Defense (DOD) directives and instructions, and military regulations.
+Directives issued by the geographic combatant commander and by the component commanders are subject to applicable SOFAs or similar agreements.
+Publications containing applicable US laws and SOFAs should be on file at the security assistance office or with the command legal adviser.
 Some SOFAs and similar agreements are classified.

 c.
-Host Nation Laws.
+Host-Nation Laws.
 Sovereign HN laws apply to all US forces stationed in that country to the extent provided for by international agreements.
 Neither US nor HN laws have priority over the law of war; for example, commanders are responsible for the humane care of EPWs regardless of HN policies.
 Such laws emanate from the various levels of government and from the agencies functioning at each echelon.
-US advisers, commanders, staff officers, and Service members must understand critical HN laws, and the provisions of DOD and Service policies concerning HNS.
+US advisers, commanders, staff officers, and Service members must understand critical HN laws and the provisions of DOD and Service policies concerning HNS.